 .
 Furthering the eco-design approach for our clothes,

 .
-Reinforcing our environmental and social traceability,
+Strengthening our environmental and social traceability,

 .
 Reducing the environmental footprint of our network of boutiques and our logistics chain,

-01 OUR ECO-DESIGN APPROACH
+01 OUR ECO-DESIGN INITIATIVE

 02 OUR ENVIRONMENTAL AND SOCIAL TRACEABILITY

 .
-In 2022, organising regular in-person visits to our partners where environmental and social issues have been identified,
+In 2022, organising regular in-person visits to our partners where environmental and social issues have been identified.